Plakophilin-2: Function

 Plakophilin 2 functions to link cadherins to intermediate filaments in the cytoskeleton.
 In cardiomyocytes, plakophilin-2 is found at desmosome structures within intercalated discs, which link adjacent sarcolemmal membranes together.
 The desmosomal protein, desmoplakin, is the core constituent of the plaque which anchors intermediate filaments to the sarcolemma by its C-terminus and indirectly to sarcolemmal cadherins by its N-terminus, facilitated by plakoglobin and plakophilin-2.
 Plakophilin is necessary for normal localization and content of desmoplakin to desmosomes, which may in part be due to the recruitment of protein kinase C alpha to desmoplakin.

 Ablation of PKP2 in mice severely disrupts normal heart morphogenesis.
 Mutant mice are embryonic lethal and exhibit deficits in the formation of adhering junctions in cardiomyocytes, including the dissociation of desmoplakin and formation of cytoplasmic granular aggregates around embryonic day 10.5-11.
-Additional malformation included reduced trabeculation, cytoskeletal dissaray and cardiac wall rupture.
+Additional malformation included reduced trabeculation, cytoskeletal disarray and cardiac wall rupture.
 Further studies demonstrated that plakophilin-2 coordinate with E-cadherin is required to properly localize RhoA early in actin cytoskeletal rearrangement in order to properly couple the assembly of adherens junctions to the translocation of desmosome precursors in newly formed cell-cell junctions.

 Plakophilin-2 over time has shown to be more than components of cell-cell junctions; rather the plakophilins are emerging as versatile scaffolds for various signaling pathways that more globally modulate diverse cellular activities.
 Plakophilin-2 has shown to localize to nuclei, in addition to desmosomal plaques in the cytoplasm.
 Studies have shown that plakkophillin-2 is found in the nucleoplasm, complexed in the RNA polymerase III holoenzyme with the largest subunit of RNA polymerase III, termed RPC155.